 Not that I speak in regard to need, for I have learned in whatever state I am, to be content (Phil.
 4:11)

 In the previous verse, Paul, having recently received the gift delivered by Epaphroditus, rejoiced in the Lord that the Philippians’ care for him had flourished again (4:10).
-Although the church loved the apostle dearly, it had been about ten years since they were able to send him an offering (cf. vs.15-16).
+Although the church loved the apostle dearly, it had been a while since they were able to send him an offering (cf. vs.15-16).
 Don’t forget, in those days they couldn’t simply wire the funds to the apostle Paul’s bank account.
 Not to mention, Paul’s journeys were both frequent and many, which made him a difficult man to locate.
 Whatever the exact circumstances were Paul said they “lacked opportunity” (vs.10).

 So, having rejoiced in verse 10, Paul used verse 11 to make sure that he wasn’t misunderstood.
 He wrote,